-Since unvented gas fireplace systems generate an appreciable amount of heat, do not place items such as newspaper, cloth, chemicals or any other combustible materials near the heat source.
+Since all gas fireplace systems, vented or unvented, do have an open flame and generate heat, do not place items such as newspaper, cloth, chemicals or any other combustible materials near the heat source.
 The glass fireplace doors must be in the full open position during operation of your gas log system.

-Never leave your gas fireplace burning while unattended.
-While there is a great temptation to leave your gas fireplace system burning while you are sleeping in an effort to provide extra heat to your home, please be reminded that your unvented gas fireplace system is not intended to replace your central heating system.
+Never leave your gas fireplace system burning while unattended.
+While there is a great temptation to leave your gas log system burning while you are sleeping in an effort to provide extra heat to your home, please be reminded that your vented gas fireplace system is not intended to replace your central heating system.

-In homes or businesses where there are not plenty of open spaces, it's a good idea to open a window slightly while the gas fireplace is in operation in order to allow fresh air to enter the room.
+In homes or businesses where there are not plenty of open spaces, it's a good idea to open a window slightly while the gas logs are burning in order to allow more fresh air to enter the room.
 In order to have combustion there are three requirements.
 (1) Ignition Source (electric starter switch); (2) Fuel Source (natural or propane gas); and (3) Oxygen (air in the room).
-The combustion process will gradually utilize the oxygen in the room to continue burning of the gas.
-That's why in closed living spaces it's wise to allow plenty of air to enter the area where the gas fireplace system is being operated.
+The combustion and venting process creates a negative air flow which will ever so gradually draw air (oxygen) out of the room.
+That's why in closed living spaces it's wise to allow plenty of air to enter the area where the gas log system is being operated.